 You have a few options, Climate-Corp’s display ‘ClimateFieldView’ uses our NGW-1 for example.
 It enables your GPS to connect all farming implements, enabling data to be collected and displayed such as planting population, singulation, spray rates & harvest rates whilst producing geospatial maps.

 Actisense are able to offer custom cable assemblies for all types of Agricultural use.
 Ranging from the most simple BNC flylead through to specific ISOBUS 9 pin, Deutsch & RS232 connectors.
-We specialist teams in place dedicated to the AG industry that enables us to supply looms and harnesses to customer specifications.
+We have specialist teams in place dedicated to the Agritech industry that enables us to supply looms and harnesses to customer specifications.